societe-generale/code2pg/README.md

 `code2pg` is a tool that help migrating application code that contains SQL queries from Oracle to PostgreSQL standard.

 It can:
-- estimate in man-days how difficult a migration will be for application code (in Java files for example);
+- estimate in person-days how difficult a migration will be for application code (in Java files for example);
 - tag the source file for Oracle instructions that might need to be migrated;
 - generate different reports: html, text or minimal;
 - connect directly to a SVN repository or use local files;